 Activity for ages 3 to 6.

-This alphabet matching activity is purr-fect for practicing uppercase and lowercase pairs – an important early literacy skill – or playing THREE different literacy games!
+This alphabet matching activity is purr-fect for practicing uppercase and lowercase pairs – an important early literacy skill.
+Print it once and play THREE different ways!

 Scroll below to grab your freebie and then make sure to hop over and snag our pumpkin counting clip cards for more fall fun.